ilyakurdyukov/smartlink_flash/README.md

 ## Smartlink firmware dumper for Linux

-Filmware dumper for MP3 players with a chip labeled as Jointbees MP3, the player shows a version that starts with `yp3_`.
+Firmware dumper for MP3 players with a chip labeled as Jointbees MP3, the player shows a version that starts with `yp3_`.
 The manufacturer of this chip is "Shenzhen Shenju Technology".
 YP3 is written as 云P3 in Chinese.

 When connected with SD card inserted it shows as `301a:2801 SMTLINK CARDREADER`.
 The specific key on the device is the boot key, when you turn off and connect while holding that key, it shows as `301a:2800 SMTLINK DEVICE`.